West Nile Virus in Horses

 , or Permethrin 10%

-, these products are long-lasting and work to kill mosquitoes.
+.
+These products are long-lasting and work to kill mosquitoes.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical